Trustwell Law is accepting cases from people who have taken Belviq or Belviq XR (lorcaserin HCl) for weight loss and been diagnosed with cancer.

 The FDA approved lorcaserin, brand name Belviq, for sale in 2012.
 Analysis of the data collected in a five-year study showed a higher incidence of cancer in participants who took Belviq than those in the control group.
 A range of cancers was found, with pancreatic, colorectal, and lung cancer reported more often in patients who took Belviq.
 Colorectal cancer is also known as colon cancer, bowel cancer, or rectal cancer.

-If you or a loved one used the weight-loss drug Belviq and have been diagnosed with pancreatic, lung, or colon cancer, contact us for a free consultation.
+If you or a loved one used the weight-loss drug Belviq and have been diagnosed with cancer, contact us for a free consultation.
 You may be entitled to compensation for medical and care expenses, lost work, and emotional pain and suffering.
 Our experienced attorneys take a personalized, compassionate approach.
 We cut through the legalese and partner with our clients.
-We also have access to the expertise, resources, and manpower to fully investigate each case and fight for and with our clients against the big corporations to seek the justice they deserve.
+We have access to the expertise, resources, and manpower to fully investigate each case and fight for and with our clients against the big corporations to seek the justice they deserve.

 The FDA approved Belviq for sale in 2012.
 The FDA also required Eisai, Belviq’s manufacturer, to conduct a 5-year 12,000-patient study to evaluate the drug’s effect on the heart as a condition for its approval.
 That study concluded that Belviq helped users lose weight and keep the weight off without also raising their risk for heart problems.